Where are 6 month LPN Programs in Ct?

 Is med school hard?

 Science courses tend to get more complex up the ladder of specialty.
 The MCAT exam offers applicants a glimpse of what to expect in med school.
-It may mean taking some time off work to become a full-time med student.
+It may mean taking time off work to become a full-time med student.

 How can an LPN lose its license?